FAQs

 Training Portal (LMS): How do I download my transcript for DHRD’s Adobe Learning Manager?

-For instruction, please go to: https://helpx.adobe.com/captivate-prime/user-guide.html/captivate-prime/learners/feature-summary/settings.ug.html
+For instruction, please go: https://experienceleague.adobe.com/en/docs/learning-manager/using/learner/settings

 Training Portal (LMS): I did not receive a confirmation email after I completed a course.
 Where is it?